 - European Network for the Work with Perpetrators of Domestic Violence (WWP EN), Germany

 Why is this project important?

 The DAPHNE-funded WHOSEFVA (working with healthcare organisations to support elderly female victims of abuse) project highlighted the fact that practitioners were unsure how to proceed when it came to elderly victims of abuse.
-Older victims fall into the gap between two forms of family violence: intimate partner violence (IPV) and elder abuse.
+Older victims fall into the gap between two forms of family violence: intimate partner violence (IPV) and older abuse.
 In the case of IPV, older women can face barriers that keep them in the relationship (e.g. inability to obtain employment or sense of obligation to care for their abuser).
 The issue is further complicated by the fact that abusers or victims may have cognitive impairments or psychiatric illness.
 Older victims of abuse often require intervention by several different institutional actors at once.
 However, the WHOSEFVA project found that out of 327 professionals from 6 EU countries, 96.6% had never/rarely been trained on elder abuse.
 In addition to this, Europe’s population is aging and the amount of people over 65 is projected to rise from 29.6% in 2016 to 51.2% in 2070, making this project all the more important.

 - Policy makers (local and national level) will gain access to information regarding the gendered aspect of elder abuse.